jprichardson/node-fs-extra/README.md

 - First, take a look at existing issues.
 Those are probably going to be where the priority lies.
 - More tests for edge cases.
 Specifically on different platforms.
 There can never be enough tests.
 - Improve test coverage.
 See coveralls output for more info.
-- After the directory walker is integrated, any function that needs to traverse directories like `copy`, `remove`, or `mkdirs` should be built on top of it.

 Note: If you make any big changes, **you should definitely file an issue for discussion first.**